Why this new law should matter to you

 The bigger picture?

-This Renters' Rights Act 2025 will push out slum landlords and short-term operators.
+The Renters' Rights Act 2025 will push out slum landlords and short-term operators.
 This policy will create a cleaner, more stable property market.
 Higher-quality properties are definitely set to see quality, consistent tenant demand and stronger yields.

 Why does your choice of managing agents matter?